Evidence of Effectiveness

 An article in the February 2010 edition of Scientific American outlines new research which shows the movement to establish an evidence base for psychodynamic therapy has taken a huge step forward.
 Written by Raymond Levy and Stuart Ablon, the article "Talk Therapy: Off the Couch and into the Lab", reports the strongest evidence yet that psychodynamic psychotherapy works and keeps working long after the sessions stop.

-The research the article refers to is "The Efficacy of Psychodynamic Psychotherapy", Jonathan Shedler (2010) which is available on his website below.
-It is a very good paper and contains a useful summary of the distinctive features of psychodynamic technique.
+The research the article refers to is Shedler’s (2010) ‘The efficacy of psychodynamic psychotherapy’, which contains a useful summary of some of the distinctive features of psychodynamic technique and a review of meta-analyses of psychodynamic psychotherapy.